Billy Sanders: International career

-Billy Sanders qualified for the 1984 Individual World Final, again held in Gothenburg.
+Sanders qualified for the 1984 Individual World Final, again held in Gothenburg.
 This was to be his last World Final and it ended in disappointment as Sanders finished in eleventh place, scoring just five points from his five rides.
-At the time, Sanders held the 4 lap track record at Ullevi, which along with his 1983 form had seen him as one of the favourites for the title.
-For the third year in a row he would team with Guglielmi in the World Pairs Final, this time held in Lonigo, Italy, though they were unable to repeat or better their 1983 second-place finish and slipped to fifth place.
+At the time, Sanders held the four lap track record at Ullevi, which along with his 1983 form had seen him as one of the favourites for the title.
+For the third year in a row, he would team with Guglielmi in the World Pairs Final, this time held in Lonigo, Italy, though they were unable to repeat or better their 1983 second-place finish and slipped to fifth place.

 Death

 Sanders killed himself near his home in Ipswich.
-At the time he was suffering serious financial difficulties and had recently split from his wife.
+At the time, he was suffering serious financial difficulties and had recently split from his wife.
 His body was identified by Ipswich promoter John Berry, who had acted as Sanders' legal guardian when he had joined the Witches as a 16-year-old in 1972.
 Berry would later call it his worst off-track experience in speedway.
 The lesson at his funeral was read by former World Champion Bruce Penhall, who was a close personal friend and the godfather of Sanders' two children.
 His ashes were flown back to Australia where they are buried in Sydney.

 The inaugural Billy Sanders Memorial was held on 20 February 1988 at the Sydney Showground Speedway.
 Bruce Penhall, who retired from racing after winning the 1982 World Final, came out of retirement for the meeting for a series of match races with legendary six time World Speedway Champion Ivan Mauger.

 The winner of the Australian Solo Championship now receives the Billy Sanders Memorial Trophy.